XUJINKAI/OneQuick/website/src/en/reference/operation.md

 Here list supported operation in OneQuick

-## Custom Hotkey
+## Simulate Hotkey

-Use this option to simulate sending hotkeys.
-For example, the volume adjustment feature is implemented by simulating the keyboard volume keys `VOLUME_UP` and `VOLUME_DOWN`.
+Use this operation to simulating hotkeys.

+In OneQuick, the `Hotkey` has been enhanced, and the combination of keyboard and mouse is also a valid hotkey, such as the `Ctrl+Left Mouse Button` combination, which can also be simulated or listened to.

+On the hotkey setting control, left click enters the input mode, and pressing the keyboard or mouse combination records the key; right click pops up the selection menu, where you can manually select the key.

 ## Run Command